jaskazzz/voron-2.4-r2-config/README.md

 # Voron config
-My voron config for the printer 2.4 r2!
+My voron config for the printer 2.4 R2!

 [![Scripts badge](https://badgen.net/badge/icon/scripts?icon=github&label)](/scripts/)

 Hi!
-This is my config and dotfiles for the Voron 2.4 r2 printer!
+This is my config and dotfiles for the Voron 2.4 R2 printer!
-This repo has some scripts and e.g. klipper_konfigs for the printer
+This repo has some scripts and e.g. klipper_konfigs for the printer.

 ## Installation